Skin cancer (non-melanoma) - Symptoms and diagnosis

 When to get medical advice

 See your GP if you have any skin abnormality.
-This could be a lump, ulcer, lesion or skin discolouration that hasn't healed after 4 weeks.
+This could be a lump, ulcer, lesion or skin discolouration.
 While it's unlikely to be skin cancer, it's best to be sure.
+If in doubt it's best to check it out.

 Types of non-melanoma skin cancer